 What is Buyer’s Credit?

 Buyer’s Credit refers to loans for payment of imports into India arranged on behalf of the importer through an overseas bank.
-The offshore branch credits the nostro of the bank in India and the Indian bank uses the funds and makes the payment to the exporter’ bank as an import bill payment on due date.
-The importer reflects the buyers credit as a loan on the balance sheet.
+Based on letter of undertaking of Importer’s bank, Overseas bank credits the nostro of the importer’s bank.
+Importer’s bank uses the funds and makes the payment to the Suppliers bank against the import bill on due date.

 Benefits of Buyer’s Credit: